Is your asthma under control? Take the Asthma Control Test here to find out.

 Asthma and periods

-Some girls find that their asthma is worse around they begin to have their periods, although this usually settles down as their periods become established.
+Some women find that their asthma is worse around the time they first start menstruating, although this usually settles down as their menstrual cycle becomes established.
 However, women with severe asthma may find that their symptoms are worse just before or during menstruation.
-Keeping a peak flow and/or symptom diary will help you clarify whether this is an issue for you.
-If you don’t already have one, talk to your doctor about an Asthma Action Plan, and whether it could include taking extra reliever treatment during the week before your period.
+Keeping a Peak Flow and Symptom Diary will help you clarify whether this is an issue for you.
+If you don’t already have one, talk to your healthcare practitioner about an asthma action plan, and whether it could include taking extra treatment during the week before your period.

-Some medications used for period pain (aspirin and other non-steroidal anti-inflammatory tablets, eg Nurofen, Ibuprofen and Ponstan) can induce an asthma attack in some people.
-Paracetemol is usually safe.
+Some over the counter medications used for period pain (aspirin and other non-steroid anti-inflammatory tablets, e.g. ibuprofen (Nurofen®), mefenamic acid (Ponstan®), naproxen (Naprogesic®) and diclofenac (Voltaren Rapid®)) can induce an asthma attack in some people.
+Paracetemol (Panadol®) is usually a safe pain reliever.
 The oral contraceptive pill has no effect on asthma.

 Asthma during pregnancy

 Inhaled asthma treatment will not harm your baby during pregnancy.
-Your baby will do best if you are breathing well and easily, so it is important that your asthma is well controlled.
+Your baby will do best if you are breathing well, so it is important that your asthma is well-controlled.

 Breastfeeding

-Your inhaled asthma medications are not found in breast milk, and even if you have to use steroid tablets the small quantities in the breast milk will not have any harmful effect on your baby.
+Inhaled asthma medications are not found in breast milk.
+If you have to use corticosteroid tablets, the small quantities found in the breast milk will not have any harmful effect on your baby.

 Useful Resources